postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 [![saved responses](https://assets.postman.com/postman-docs/WS-mock-PM-API67.png)](https://assets.postman.com/postman-docs/WS-mock-PM-API67.png)

-## Retrieve information needed for mock creation
+## Step 2: Retrieve the collection ID

 Let's retrieve the `collectionId` of `testAPI` using the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/documentation/12959542-c8142d51-e97c-46b6-bd77-52bb66712c9a).
 Get a list of all your Collections using the [GET All Collections endpoint](https://docs.api.getpostman.com/#3190c896-4216-a0a3-aa38-a041d0c2eb72).
 Search for the name of your Collection and retrieve the `uid` from the results, which will be used as the `collectionId` in the next step.